8ta4/say/DONTREADME.md

 Location Services often need an internet connection to work accurately indoors.
 But if you're online, `say` can just use your network info to confirm your hideaway.

+> Where does this tool store the MAC address?

+`say` tucks away the MAC address in `secrets.yaml`.
+This way, it treats your network-specific sensitive info with the same care as an API key.

 ### Trigger

 > Why does this tool use `⌘ + ;` to trigger transcription?